ModiaSim/SignalTables.jl/docs/src/index.md

 **Non-backwards compatible changes**

-- A result data structure has only one time axis (previously, a result datastructure could have several time axes).
+- A signalTable data structure has only one time axis (previously, a signalTable datastructure could have several time axes).
   Therefore, function `hasOneTimeSignal` makes no sense anymore and is removed.